 Active Keloid Scars.
 They are raised and grow outside the boundary of the original scar tissue forming smooth, hard growths called keloids.
 Not all raised scars are keloid, hypertrophic scars are also raised but stay within the boundary of the original wound.
 Active keloids are still growing, inactive keloids have not grown for more than a year and the centre of the scar has become a more normal skin colour.

-Firstly we’ll have a consultation over the phone, email or via social media, where you’ll send pictures of the area/s to be treated (these images must be clear and taken by a window) you will also need to answer a few questions about the scar and your medical history.
+Firstly we’ll have a consultation over the phone, email or via social media, where you’ll send pictures of the area’s to be treated (these images must be clear and taken by a window or preferably in natural sunlight) you will also need to answer a few questions about the scar and your medical history.

 A treatment session will then be booked.

-During the session the area to be treated will be reassessed, pictures will be taken and the area will be number with topical numbing cream.
+During the session the area to be treated will be reassessed, pictures will be taken and the area will be numbed with topical numbing cream.

 The right needle configuration will be chosen for the type of scar to be treated.